Obifang/Gamestm/README.md

 # Gamestm
 Project for PHP inc. - Group GamesTM

+20/04/2017

+Edit sale now works

+Search sale provides more information

+When a sale is added or edited it updates stock values

+STILL NEED VALIDATION EVERYWHERE

 19/04/2017

 Add sale now works, it's a little janky, but it serves it's purpose